mongodb/docs/source/includes/manpage-options-audit.rst

    .. include:: /includes/note-audit-in-enterprise-only.rst

    Specify the filter to limit the :ref:`types of operations
-   <audit-operations>` the audit system logs.
-The option takes a
+   <audit-action-details-results>` the audit system records.
+The option
-   document of the form:
+   takes a document of the form:

    .. code-block:: javascript